 The strategic planning process will include confirming an organizational identity statement, including mission, vision, and values of the organization; identifying big questions and strategic options for the organization for the next 5 years; and

-• Meeting #1: June 9th (3-6pm), located at 700 Lavaca Street: Building Understanding & Context; Please RSVP by June 2nd: RSVP REQUIRED (click link to be directed to RSVP form)
+• Meeting #1: June 9th (3-6pm), located at 700 Lavaca Street: Building Understanding & Context; Meeting Summary available here

 • Meeting #2: July 27th (12-1pm), virtual meeting: Share results of MEASURE evaluation; Zoom recording available to watch here using the passcode F.Y1*C@O